orbitalquark/textadept/docs/api.md

 <a id="buffer.set_lexer"></a>
 #### `buffer.set_lexer`(*buffer, name*)

-Associates string lexer name *name* or the auto-detected lexer name with the buffer and then loads the appropriate language module if that module exists.
+Associates string lexer name *name* or the auto-detected lexer name with the buffer.

 Parameters: